thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 The following example is written in javascript and is based on mqtt.js.
 Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

+{% if docsPrefix == null %}
+Don't forget to replace $ACCESS_TOKEN with your device's access token.
+And replace hostname "demo.thingsboard.io" to your host in the "mqtt-js-rpc-from-server.js" file.
+In this example, hostname reference live demo server.
+{% endif %}
+{% if docsPrefix == "pe/" %}
+Don't forget to replace $ACCESS_TOKEN with your device's access token.
+And replace hostname "127.0.0.1" to your host in the "mqtt-js-rpc-from-server.js" file.
+In this example, hostname reference your local installation.
+{% endif %}
+{% if docsPrefix == 'paas/' %}
+Replace $ACCESS_TOKEN with your device's access token.
+{% endif %}

+- Use **RPC debug terminal** dashboard;

+- Subscribe to RPC commands from the server;

+- Send an RPC request "connect" to the device;

+- You should receive a response from the device.

+{% include images-gallery.html imageCollection="server-side-rpc" %}

 {% capture tabspec %}mqtt-rpc-from-server A,MQTT.js,shell,resources/mqtt-js-rpc-from-server.sh,/docs/reference/resources/mqtt-js-rpc-from-server.sh
 B,mqtt-js-rpc-from-server.js,javascript,resources/mqtt-js-rpc-from-server.js,/docs/reference/resources/mqtt-js-rpc-from-server.js{% endcapture %}